 Speculation is mounting over the upcoming vote of no confidence in Chief Minister Alfred Cannan.

-Political commentator and freelance journalist Paul Speller took to X (formerly Twitter) today to say that he’d speculation that the vote could be made secret in the House of Keys on Tuesday.
+Political commentator and freelance journalist Paul Speller took to X (formerly Twitter) today to say that he’d heard speculation that the vote could be made secret in the House of Keys on Tuesday.

 He said: ‘Hearing rumours of moves to make the Chief Minister confidence vote on Tuesday a secret vote.